ragnarskroman/PannelBlips/README.md

 # Installation

-1. Move all the files to your /resources folder
+1. Move PannelBlips-master to your /resources folder
+2. Remove "-master" from folder name.
+(Optional)
 2. Copy this to your server.cfg:
-start PannelBlips
+start PannelBlips or PannelBlips-master if you did not remove it!

 # Adding Blips